kashubian-translator/pl-csb-data/README.md

 The structure of the `data` directory is organised as follows:

 - **`0_raw`**
-  Contains uncleaned data fetched from various data sources with standardised extensions: either .csb.txt or .pl.txt.
+  Contains uncleaned data fetched from various data sources with standardised extensions: either .csb.txt or .pol.txt.
   This is the initial state of the dataset.

 - **`1_cleaned`**